Success Rates and Clinical Achievements at The Cabin Chiang Mai

 January to December 2011, 2012, 2013, 2014 and 2015 based upon clients completing treatment.

-This second chart shows clients subjective belief in their ability to abstain from drugs and alcohol given stressful or testing situations.
+This second chart shows clients subjective belief in their ability to abstain from substances given stressful or testing situations.

-Measurement of client’ confidence to abstain from drugs when faced with stressors
+Measurement of client’ confidence to abstain from using when faced with stressors

 Please note, a higher percentage is better.